Kramers' degeneracy for open systems in thermal equilibrium

 \textit{Physical observables.---}As argued above, $\mathcal{L}_-$ only governs dynamics in scenarios where fermions can move between the system ($S$) and some external `probe' ($R$).
 Therefore, rather than looking at expectation values of the system density matrix $\Tr[O_S \rho_S(t)]$ (which are determined by $\mathcal{L}_+$), we suggest that the Kramers'-like degeneracy of $\mathcal{L}_-$ can be detected in the retarded Green's function of the steady state $\rho_{\rm SS}$:

 Here, $\Theta(t)$ is the Heaviside step function, and we work in the Heisenberg picture where operators evolve as $A(t) = e^{\mathcal{L}^\dagger t}[A]$ (although this expression should be slightly modified for open systems coupled to fermionic baths; see the Supplemental Material \cite{SM}).

-The Green's function can be measured in solid state systems using, e.g.~photoemission or tunnelling spectroscopy, which indeed involve fermions moving in/out of the system; analogous methods have also been developed for ultracold atoms \cite{Dao2007}.
+The Green's function \eqref{eq:retardedgreens} can be measured in solid state systems using, e.g.~photoemission or tunnelling spectroscopy, which indeed involve fermions moving in/out of the system \cite{oka2014spin}.
+Probing single-particle Green's functions in ultracold atoms is more challenging, but protocols involving stimulated Raman spectroscopy have been developed \cite{Dao2007}.
 More concretely, $G_{i,\sigma}^R(t)$ is sensitive to the Kramers' degeneracy of $\mathcal{L}_-$ because $f_{i,\sigma} \in \mathcal{B}(\mathcal{H})_-$ is superparity-odd, and so the time evolution of \eqref{eq:retardedgreens} is governed by $\mathcal{L}_-$.
-We show in the Supplemental Material \cite{SM} that the generalized Kramers' theorem ensures the relation: $G_{i,\sigma}^R(t) = G_{i,-\sigma}^R(t)$, which we confirm numerically in Fig.~\ref{fig:spec}(c).
+The generalized Kramers' theorem ensures the relation: $G_{i,\sigma}^R(t) = G_{i,-\sigma}^R(t)$ \cite{SM}, which we confirm numerically in Fig.~\ref{fig:spec}(c).
 However, when the system is coupled to two baths at different temperatures, microreversibility is broken and the Green's functions differ for opposite spins [Fig.~\ref{fig:spec}(d)].
-Evidently, the spin-degeneracy of the Green's function can be used as a diagnostic of thermal equilibrium in fermionic systems.
+We note that the Fourier transform of the temporal Green's function is directly probed in solid-state electron-tunneling experiments (see below, and the SM \cite{SM})

+It is rather natural that microreversibility has implications for response functions such as \eqref{eq:retardedgreens}; indeed, the very definition of microreversibility is sometimes framed in terms of fluctuation-dissipation relations for steady-state correlators \cite{agarwal1973, lopez2012}.
+The above demonstrates that the correlation functions of superparity-odd operators have a particular structure associated with the Kramers' degeneracy of $\mathcal{L}_-$.

 \textit{Degenerate zero-bias peak from microreversibility.---}Kramers' degeneracy plays an important role in determining the stability of symmetry-protected topological edge modes of Hamiltonians \cite{kane2005, ryu2010}, e.g.~the presence of spinful TRS ensures that a pair of Majorana zero modes in 1D cannot gap.
 For closed systems, degenerate Majorana modes are detectable via degenerate spin-resolved tunneling spectroscopy at the edge of the superconductor \cite{bruus2004}.
 Here, we show that the spin-resolved tunneling spectra remain unspilt if the superconductor is coupled to a thermal bath with TRS-respecting terms, while a splitting can arise if microreversibility is violated.